Generic Name: zidovudine (oral) (zye DOE vyoo deen)

 bone marrow suppression;

-a history of bleeding or a blood cell disorder; or
+bleeding or a blood cell disorder; or

 if you drink large amounts of alcohol.